Law

 • to shed light on the policy and legal considerations underlying this area of the law, including at the multilateral level.

-The course sessions will be delivered by experts with a presentation on key topics, taking into account the recent legislative amendments and the developments arising from the case law of the Court of Justice of the European Union.
-It will include its contribution to ensure the uniform interpretation of the EU instruments that regulate service of documents and taking of evidence between Member States.
-These presentations will be followed by Q&A sessions to exchange ideas, and discussions where participants will have the opportunity to share their professional experiences.
+The course will be led by expert speakers who will deliver presentations on key topics, incorporating recent legislative amendments and developments arising from the case law of the Court of Justice of the European Union.
+Particular emphasis will be placed on the Court’s role in ensuring the uniform interpretation of EU instruments governing the service of documents and the taking of evidence between Member States.
+Each presentation will be followed by Q&A sessions, fostering an exchange of ideas, as well as discussions where participants can share their professional experiences and insights.

-This course will help the participants to become acquainted with the EU instruments that regulate the service of documents and the taking of evidence between Member States, with a special focus on emerging issues and digitalisation.
-It will also shed light on the respective policy and legal considerations lying behind the European Union legislation emerging in the field of judicial cooperation in civil and commercial matters.
+This course will provide you with a comprehensive understanding of the EU instruments governing the service of documents and the taking of evidence between Member States, with a particular emphasis on emerging issues and the impact of digitalisation.
+It will also explore the legal and policy considerations shaping the evolution of EU legislation in the field of judicial cooperation in civil and commercial matters.

 • the 2020 Regulations on Service of documents and Taking of evidence: novelties and challenges, including those arising from the digitalisation of justice;